 When it comes to products such as pocket knives, where sharpness, durability and hardness are all equally important, the type of steel used can significantly affect the blade’s performance.
 S35VN stainless steel is a relatively new type of steel, created in 2009, that is often used in the finest pocket knives.

 Origins of CPM S35VN knife steel

-CPM S35VN steel was created in 2009 as a collaboration between South African-American knife maker Chris Reeves and Crucible Industries, a steel manufacturer based in New York.
+CPM S35VN steel was created in 2009 as a collaboration between South African-American knife maker Chris Reeve and Crucible Industries, a steel manufacturer based in New York.
 Like S30V steel, S35VN steel is created using Crucible Particle Metal (CPM) technology, which evenly distributes carbides (the hard particles) in the blade, allowing the blade to retain a sharp and durable edge.

 S30V steel was already well known for its high quality.
-By slightly tweaking the formula used to create S30V steel, Reeves and Crucible created an enhanced version, which is now arguably one of the most popular and high-performing steels used in mainstream knives and cutlery.
+By slightly tweaking the formula used to create S30V steel, Reeve and Crucible created an enhanced version, which is now arguably one of the most popular and high-performing steels used in mainstream knives and cutlery.

 What makes CPM S35VN stainless steel different from S30V?

 CPM S35VN steel uses a finer grain structure than S30V and also includes small amounts of niobium (denoted by the “N” in S35VN).
 Niobium (Nb) is often used to enhance the strength of metals, which makes it ideal for products where strength is critical, such as rocket engines, jets and gas pipelines.
 CPM S35VN’s rebalanced chemistry contributes to its improved sharpening ability and makes it more resistant to chipping.